Larceny: Grand larceny

 Grand larceny is typically defined as larceny of a more significant amount of property.
+The classification of larceny as grand or petit larceny originated in an English statute passed in 1275 (grand is a French word meaning "large" while petit is a French word meaning "small").
+Both were felonies, but the punishment for grand larceny was death while the punishment for petit larceny was forfeiture of property to the Crown and whipping.
+The classification was based on the value of the property taken.
+The offence was grand larceny if the value of the property taken was greater than twelve pence, approximately the value of a sheep in the thirteenth century.

+Most jurisdictions have discarded the grand/petit terminology and use value to classify larcenies as felonies or misdemeanors.
+"Value" means the fair market value of the property at the time and place taken.
 In the US, it is often defined as an amount valued at least $400.
 In New York, grand larceny refers to amounts of at least $1,000.
 Grand larceny is often classified as a felony with the concomitant possibility of a harsher sentence.
 In Virginia the threshold is only $5 if taken from a person, or $500 if not taken from the person.
 The same penalty applies for stealing checks as for cash or other valuables.
 Some states (such as North Carolina) use the term "felonious larceny" instead of grand larceny.

-The classification of larceny as grand or petit larceny originated in an English statute passed in 1275 (grand is a French word meaning "large" while petit is a French word meaning "small").
-Both were felonies, but the punishment for grand larceny was death while the punishment for petit larceny was forfeiture of property to the Crown and whipping.
-The classification was based on the value of the property taken.
-The offence was grand larceny if the value of the property taken was greater than twelve pence, approximately the value of a sheep in the thirteenth century.

-Most jurisdictions have discarded the grand/petit terminology and use value to classify larcenies as felonies or misdemeanors.
-"Value" means the fair market value of the property at the time and place taken.
 Most jurisdictions also make certain larcenies felonies regardless of the value of the property taken.
 For example, North Carolina General Statutes Section 14 - 72 (b)(1) makes the crime of larceny a felony "without regard to value" if the larceny is (1) from the person (2) committed pursuant to certain types of breaking or enterings (3) of any explosive or incendiary device or (4) of any firearm.
 The modern spelling is petit larceny for the misdemeanor level.
 Some states may also charge certain types of larceny as "robbery", "burglary", "theft", "shoplifting", "conversion", and other terms.